imfx77/Dark-Lyrics-Plugin-Synology/Readme.md

 Requirements
 ------------

-The Synology Audio Station tries to fetch the **"artist name"** and **"song title"** for the chosen song and pass them to the plugin, which in turn uses them to make a search request for lyrics online.
+The sandbox of the lyrics plugin is rather old and its functionality and API are quite simple and restricted.
+Those apparently haven't been changed since 2013, and the chance to get some enhancement or improvement from Synology after all these years is next to none.
+The Synology Audio Station just tries to fetch the **"artist name"** and **"song title"** for the song being played and pass them to the plugin - which then, in turn, uses them to make a search request for lyrics online and return some text to the AS sandbox.
 So, please, make sure that:

 * You have an Internet connection that is visible to the Synology NAS.